DanielGordon7/DanielGordon7/README.md

 ### Hi there 👋
+I'm trying to learn as much as possible about AI and I am especially interested in Mechanistic Interpretability.
 <!--
 **DanielGordon7/DanielGordon7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.